martinsumner/leveled/docs/FUTURE.md

 ## Riak Features Implemented

-The following Riak features have been implemented
+The following Riak features have been implemented.
+Note that these features are <b>not adequately tested</b> at present.
+Sufficient work has been done to support the realism of volume test metrics, with mainly manual tests and some simple eunit tests.

 ### Leveled Backend